karan2808/Cpp-Data-Structures-and-Algorithms/Stack/README.md

 10. Binary Tree Inorder Traversal: Given the root node of binary tree, the objective is to find the inorder traversal of the tree.

+11. Binary Tree Preorder Traversal: Given the root node of binary tree, the objective is to find the preorder traversal of the tree.

+12. Binary Tree Postorder Traversal: Given the root node of binary tree, the objective is to find the postorder traversal of the tree.

-11. Binary Search Tree Iterator: Implementation of a BST Iterator with hasNext and get Next functions.
+13. Binary Search Tree Iterator: Implementation of a BST Iterator with hasNext and get Next functions.
 HasNext indicates if there is a next element to visit or the iteration ended.
 Next function returns the value of the next element.